jaxriemer/NewRepo/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\*

 My partner Grace Nho mentioned a product that is similar to my concept.
-Kpop fans will carry lightsticks at performances to display their support for a certain group.
-Each lightstick has colors and a design specific to a particular group.
+She told me that Kpop fans will carry lightsticks at performances to display their support for a certain group.
+Each lightstick has color schemes and a design specific to a particular group.
 Fans will show use their lightsticks throughout all performance.
 Consequently, people are able to visually see where fans of a particular group are.

 Grace's insight gave me the idea to integrate a display in my design that shows the heartrate responses of sections of users, by location in the crowd.
 This gives a visual map of the "vibes" of the audience, and allows users to move to parts of the crowd that better suit the experience they wish to have.